 After the treatment, the tooth is non-vital/dead, so it becomes weak and brittle.
-It is weak because decayed areas and the centre of the tooth will have been removed in order to remove the infected nerve, leaving little tooth structure left for support.
+It is weak because decayed areas and the center of the tooth will have been removed in order to remove the infected nerve, leaving little tooth structure left for support.
 It is more brittle because the nerves and blood supply are gone.
 For posterior teeth that experience more forces during the chewing cycle, they may develop cracks & fracture if not protected with a crown.

 If a tooth is very broken down, an additional core and post within the canal may be required.